NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spinebreaker.md

 * * *

 You squeeze your opponent in a vicious bear hug, putting intense pressure on their nerves, joints, or other pain points.
-Attempt an Athletics check to Grapple the creature you have grabbed or restrained, with the following effects instead of the usual effects.
+Attempt an Athletics check to [[Actions/grapple|grapple]] a creature you have grabbed or restrained, with the following additional effects if you succeed.

 * * *